This helpdesk report addresses these questions:

 A lot of available evidence focuses on water treatment plants, pre-assembled Mobile Water Treatment Equipment (MWTE), or modular water treatment kits (to be assembled in the field) which are used to clean water for drinking in emergency systems, which is not within the scope of this review.
 The WWTP findings listed are based on peer reviewed journals, global funding agency reports, as well as grey literature.
 Model information is taken from global manufacturers specialising in WWTP production, however, there is a paucity of information describing models used in specific settlements/refugee camps in low-income/slum areas.
 Senior experts consulted for this review confirm that there are very little published evaluations on affordable wastewater treatment plants used in emergency settings.
 Although there are reports of camp areas specifically for women and children, most wastewater treatment plants are in settlements and sites to be used by both genders, therefore the data included in this review is gender-blind.
 No specific data searches were made for disabled WWTP users.

 K4D helpdesk reports provide summaries of current research, evidence and lessons learned.
 This report was commissioned by the UK Department for International Development

-O’Driscoll, D. (2017).
-Managing risks in securitisation of refugees.
-K4D Helpdesk Report.
+Tull, K. (2017).
+Wastewater Treatment Plants in rapid mass displacement situations.
+K4D Helpdesk Report 230.
 Brighton, UK: Institute of Development Studies.